paralect/dotnet-api-starter/README.md

 To run API service inside docker container api/src/docker-compose.yml file is used.
 To run the rest of services top level docker-compose.yml file is used.
 So to run Ship you'll have to run "docker-compose up" twice.

+## Databases

+The app works with PostgreSQL and MongoDB databases.
+Linq2db is used as ORM for PostgresSQL.
+Connection strings are contained in common.(Production/Development).json files.

+Only one database can be used as the database for authorization.
+It depends on the App.AuthorizationDatabase parameter in common.(Production/Development).json files (1 - Mongo, 2 - Postgres).
+Depending on this parameter, the IUserService and ITokenService services will rely on a particular database.